Tools¶

 When you create a LanguageTool, the operator:

-- Waits for the pod to become ready, then calls
+transport: streamable-httporsseit runsspec.imagedirectly; fortransport: stdioit injects a bridge image that wraps the stdio command and serves Streamable HTTP at/mcp. - Waits for the pod to become ready, then calls

-tools/listto discover what the tool exposes - Stores the discovered schemas in
+tools/listto discover what the tool exposes. - Stores the discovered schemas in

-status.toolSchemas - Injects the tool's endpoint into every referencing agent via
+status.toolSchemas. - Injects the tool's endpoint (including

 Agents connect to tools directly over MCP — the operator doesn't proxy or inspect tool traffic.